Home » Dessert Recipes » Cream Horns

 • Using a teaspoon place a small amount of jam in the bottom of the pastry horn.
 Then fill with buttercream, whipped cream or Italian pastry cream using a piping bag.

-• Finish off with a half a raspberry and dust the cream horns with extra sifted powdered (icing) sugar.
+• Top the filling with half a raspberry and dust the pastries with extra sifted powdered (icing) sugar.

 Old fashion buttercream (optional)